Defining and using data standards

 Length

-For example, if you select the DECIMAL type, the length corresponds to 20 in DECIMAL(20, 4).
+For example, if you select the DECIMAL data type, the length corresponds to 20 in DECIMAL(20,4).

 Precision

-For example, if you select the DECIMAL type, the precision corresponds to 4 in DECIMAL(20, 4).
+For example, if you select the DECIMAL data type, the precision corresponds to 4 in DECIMAL(20,4).

 Not Null

-Specifies whether the field that references this standard can be null.
-By default, null values are allowed.
+Specifies whether a field that references this standard can be null.
+Null values are allowed by default.

 Default Value

-The default value for a referencing field when no value is provided.
-The maximum length is 2,048 characters.
+The default value for the field if no value is provided.
+The value cannot exceed 2,048 characters in length.

 Parent Standard

-You can select an existing standard as the parent standard to create an inheritance relationship, which helps you better identify field associations.
+You can select an existing standard as a parent standard to establish an inheritance relationship.
+This helps you better identify field associations.

-For example, since both a buyer ID and a seller ID are types of a member ID, their respective standards can inherit from the member ID standard.
+For example, both buyer ID and seller ID are types of member ID.
+Therefore, the parent standard for both the buyer ID standard and seller ID standard is the member ID standard.

 Referenced Lookup Table